ndau/ndauj/README.md

 # `ndauj`: ndau libraries in Java

-Features are developed here on an as-required basis; Java is not an ndau tier 1 supported language.
+Features are developed here on an as-required basis.

 ## Completed Features

 - ndau address validation

-## Planned Features